Leon-Yanez/bootcamp-schedule/README.md

-## This is my personal repository
-Hier werde ich denn Fortschritt verfolgen die ich in Bootcamp mache.

-## Today I learned
-If you were a drink what would you be?

-- What would you cook if your class visits you?
+- What would you cook if your class visits you? spaghetti
 - What are your favourite bands?
+Biggi, lil baby...
 - What are your favorite movies?
+The Wolf of Wall Street
-What are your greatest stregths?
+- What are your greatest stregths? creative
-What are your greatest weakness?
+- What are your greatest weakness? impatient